stabilityprotocol/docs/docs/users/getting_started.md

 sidebar_position: 1
 ---

-# Getting Started / Connect to Stability
+# Getting Started / Connect to Stability Testnet

 This quickstart guide is intended for users who wish to use the Stability Network through browser-based extensions.
 In this example, we will use MetaMask, the most popular browser extension for interacting with blockchains.

 ## MetaMask Configuration

-MetaMask allows users to interact with the Stability blockchain easily.
-Here's how to set it up for Stability Protocol:
+MetaMask allows users to interact with the Stability Testnet blockchain easily.
+Here's how to set it up:

 ### 1. Installing MetaMask